chunkman/tictactoe/README.md

 Just another test.
 Someday I hope to actually do some programming.
 Another test I still suck.
 Update 2021 I still suck even worse maybe.
+Guess what, it is almost 2024 and I stll suck.